 News and Announcements:

-Just out, our review article in Nature Reviews Immunology: "Roles of natural killer cells in immunity to cancer, and applications to immunotherapy”.
-Natalie Wolf and Djem Kissiov are co-first authors!
-It was a long time coming!
-June 2022
+See our comprehensive review of NK cells in cancer and immunotherapy, in Nature Reviews Immunology: "Roles of natural killer cells in immunity to cancer, and applications to immunotherapy”.
+February 2023

 Djem Kissiov’s paper is now out in eLife!
 Important new findings in NK receptor gene expression mechanisms and random monoallelic gene expression generally.
 Also has remarkable finding that numerous lineage defining genes (i.e the genes for CD45, Thy-1, CD8a) show a low degree of random monoallelic expression, suggesting that RME may be a universal property of gene expression.
 May 2022